hugomossberg/Babel/README.md

 ## Screenshots

-See Babel in action - from automated Sonarr/Radarr jobs to the pipeline that handles subtitle sourcing, translation, QA, and publishing in the background.
+See Babel in action - from automated Sonarr/Radarr jobs to a fully unattended subtitle pipeline for sourcing, translation, recovery, QA, and publishing.

 ### Activity Dashboard